collocations.org

 The defendant requested more time to prepare his case.

-outline, set out | deliver, make (out), present, put, state
+make, make out, present, put, state

 You can make out a case for changing our teaching methods.